DRIP: A Versatile Family of Space-Time ISAC Discrete-time Sequences

+\IEEEPARstart{T}{\lowercase{he}} sixth generation ($6$G) of wireless communication standard is expected to represent a significant paradigm shift from its predecessors due to the numerous emerging applications \cite{10041914}, such as autonomous driving \cite{10283734}, \acp{UAV} \cite{8833519}, industrial \ac{IoT} \cite{8030483,9078108,9865117}, remote health monitoring, digital twins \cite{10489861}, and security \cite{10373185}, with activities in the (sub-)terahertz spectrum \cite{8732419} due to its ability to provide millimeter-level resolution and high-speed communication.
+The seamless integration of communication and sensing services, which are provided as distinct functionality in the current wireless standards, is a prerequisite for supporting these services \cite{10044188}.
+As a result, \ac{ISAC} has recently attracted a lot of interest as a $6$G technology enabler \cite{10184987,10188491}, due to its capability of improving spectral and energy efficiencies and to mutually benefit from both services \cite{9737357}.
+According to \cite{10124135}, when \ac{SAC} functions are used in tandem, they can benefit from one another mutually, but when they are used in competition, there is an inherent trade-off.
+The superiority of an \ac{ISAC} system over a frequency-division \ac{SAC} system in terms of sensing communication rate region is demonstrated using a \ac{MI} framework in \cite{10129042}.
 Indeed, \ac{ISAC} systems can simultaneously perform communication and radar tasks by designing and transmitting a single waveform via a fully-shared transceiver.
 This leads to efficient resource utilization \cite{10124714} with lower system cost and lower power consumption.
 Hence, advanced designs for dual-functional waveforms are essential to reconcile the conflicting demands of communication and sensing, while also leveraging integration and coordination benefits.